jonigl/mcp-client-for-ollama/README.md

 ```

 > [!TIP]
-> When using github copilot's MCP server, make sure to replace `"mytoken"` with your actual GitHub Copilot API token.
+> When using GitHub MCP server, make sure to replace `"mytoken"` with your actual GitHub API token.

 With that file in place you can connect using: